andricolae/school-mgmt/README.md

 * Commit your changes (git commit -m 'Add some amazing feature')
 * Push to the branch (git push origin feature/amazing-feature)
 * Open a Pull Request

+> [!IMPORTANT]
+> Always create a new branch from develop for your features, not from main.

 #### Development Guidelines